Ammar2k/paper_summarizer/README.md

 ## Overview of the Application

 The application allows users to upload PDF files of academic papers.
 It extracts the text from the PDF using PyMuPDF and provides a summarized version of the content.
 Users can interact with the application through a chat interface, asking questions and receiving responses based on the summarized content.

+## To-do list
+- [ ] create a chat interface
+- [ ] add memory to the chatbot
+- [ ] create personas for the LLM
+- [ ] experiment a scenario where two LLMs with different persona discuss the paper